Veronica Samuels

 SPEND AN EVENING AT SULTANA BAR

-One of the iconic attractions in Williams AZ is Sultana Bar, one of the oldest bars along the historic Route 66, which opened in 1912, 14 years before the historic highway on which it stands.
+One of the iconic attractions in Williams AZ is the Sultana Bar, one of the oldest bars along the historic Route 66, which opened in 1912, 14 years before the historic highway on which it stands.

 This cool dive bar holds the Arizona record as the longest continuously operating bar.